13 Jul, 2022

 Cloud providers utilize the most recent network security protocols to assure the security of communications among authenticated users and the data center.
 These consist of the most recent Transport Layer Security (TLS), Secure Socket Layer (SSL), VeriSign certificates, and RSA public keys, among others.
 Because all conversations are encrypted before being sent, it is exceedingly improbable that someone could intercept valuable data from the network itself.

-NetSuite's security and risk-regulating methods have been developed based on the United States National Institute of Standards and Technology (NIST) and ISO 27000 family of standards.
+The security and risk-regulating methods have been developed based on the United States National Institute of Standards and Technology (NIST) and ISO 27000 family of standards.
 Research shows that cloud providers usually possess a greater level of security than other organizations.

-The data center of NetSuite is licensed by high-level security procedures, comprising SOC 1, Type II, SOC 2 Type II, PCI DSS, EU-US Privacy Shield, and ISO 27001.
+The software’s data center is licensed by high-level security procedures, comprising SOC 1, Type II, SOC 2 Type II, PCI DSS, EU-US Privacy Shield, and ISO 27001.
 Frequent monitoring, staff background checks, physical security measures, and repeated performance audits are among the other operational precautions.

 Myth:9 Private Cloud v/s Public Cloud